johnzastrow/johnzastrow.github.io/_posts/2008-09-05-exporting-and-importing-in-oracle-a-quick-start.md

     - Database
 ---

 I do this about twice per year and every time I have to look back at my notes to remember how.
 Maybe you are in the same boat.
-So, to save us both some trouble I’m going to blog my notes on the subject here.
+So, to save us both some trouble I'm going to blog my notes on the subject here.

 **exp schemaname/password@instance FILE=d:\\mydump.dmp \[follow instructions\]**
 Give the file a name after FILE, most of the rest of the defaults are fine in the interactive prompting that exp will provide